Common Problems Found During Crawl Space Encapsulation

 Mechanical System Issues That Affect Encapsulation

 Mechanical systems such as HVAC ducts and plumbing lines often run through crawl spaces.
-Problems affecting these systems may become visible during encapsulation preparation.
+Problems affecting these systems may contribute to moisture, air leakage, or energy loss.

 Repairing mechanical systems before encapsulation prevents moisture from returning after installation.